 Overconfident traders tend to get themselves into trouble by trading too frequently or by placing extremely large trades as they go for the home run.
-Inevitably, an overconfident trader will end up either trading in and out and in and out of trades-churning the trader's account-or risking too much on the one trade that goes bad and wipes out most of the trader's account.
+Inevitably, an overconfident trader will end up either trading in and out then in and out of trades - churning their account - or risking too much on the one trade that goes bad and wipes out most of the trader's account.